gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 9: Tuesday, September 17, 2024 - Higher-Order Functions
 Today I want to focus on extending functions.
 The goal is to practice situations where I may need to modify someone else's (or my own) code, but want to be minimally invasive about it by not directly modifying it (wrapper or decorator).

+### Day 10: Wednesday, September 18, 2024 - Recursion
+More recursion!
+Nice to have an approach to handle loops or iterations in a cleaner, and at times more efficient.
+This is no one size fits all approach, but I believe it's a good approach to have ready in the toolbox for many cases that won't produce as stack overflow (especially if the programming language uses Tail Recursion Optimization).